livz/livz.github.io/_posts/2017-08-02-use-Bluetooth-device-for-better-security.md

         E0:CB:EE:13:4D:21       SS5   <--- my phone
 ```

 Perfect!
-Now we have the device's MAC address, which we'll use in _blueproximity_
+Now we have the device's MAC address, which we'll use in _blueproximity_.

 ## 3. Set up blueproximity